EleotleCram/jshamcrest/doc/modules/jshamcrest.rst

 .. function:: Description.appendValueList(start, separator, end, list)

-   Appends a list of values to this description.
+   Appends an array of values to this description.

    :arg start:     Start string.
    :arg separator: Separator string.
    :arg end:       End string.
-   :arg list:      List of values to be described to this description.
+   :arg list:      Array of values to be described to this description.
    :returns:       this.